Calm Anxiety with this simple Heart-Focused Breathing Technique

 Step 3- Focus your awareness in your chest

 With your breath slowing down, bring your attention to your chest space, to your heart.
-Most of the time placing a hand there can naturally bring your attention here without you having to try too hard.
+Placing a hand there can naturally bring your attention here.
 Start to breathe slowly into this area, keeping the same tempo as before.
 If your chest feels very tight or has a lot of tension in it and you find it heard to breathe into the centre of this area, that’s ok.
 Just breathe into the edges of the space, or as close to your chest space as your body allows.
 Continue to breathe into this area for one minute.

 Step 4- Visualise a ball of light